 After graduating from high school, Chef Fujii spent a year studying Japanese cuisine at the “Ecole Tsuji Tokyo”, the national cookery school in Tokyo.
-He learned his trade for five years at "Zeniya"which is a Michelin 2 star washoku restaurant in Kanazawa, Ishikawa, and then went to work at "Mashita" in Kyoto’s Gion in for another 6 years, under the supervision of the owner, who was from the main restaurant of the "Shofukuro" chain in Shiga.
+He learned his trade for five years at ""Zeniya""which is a world gourmet guide award washoku restaurant in Kanazawa, Ishikawa, and then went to work at ""Mashita"" in Kyoto’s Gion in for another 6 years, under the supervision of the owner, who was from the main restaurant of the ""Shofukuro"" chain in Shiga.
 After that, he returned to his hometown Toyama and opened his own restaurant “Oryori Fujii” in 2011.
-The restaurant has strong regional ties and is highly regarded by the locals, as well as being listed in Michelin guidebooks.
+The restaurant has strong regional ties and is highly regarded by the locals, as well as being listed in world gourmet guide.

 The fine quality of Toyama's water means it is also well-known for its sake and liquor.
 Fujii serves a wide range of sake from Toyama breweries; there are 20 varieties available, each one from a different brewery to ensure as representative a selection as possible.
 In terms of non-local varieties, the restaurant serves sake from the Hokuriku region, from Ishikawa and Fukui, for example.
 It also serves wine from “SAYS FARM” in Himi, Toyama, as well as shochu and plum wine from Toyama.
 Inside the restaurant, there are counter seats where you can experience the food being prepared in front of you, and table seats which are suitable for a wide range of occasions, from dates to dinners with friends and family.
 There is also a completely separate private room (4-6 seats), recommended for important occasions such as entertaining or a meeting.